Dlayer/dlayer/README.md

 Documentation
 ---------

-Please check the documentation at http://www.dlayer.com/docs/ the documentation is currently a little sparse, I am in the progress of moving it to http://dlayer.github.io/dlayer/
+Please check the documentation at http://www.dlayer.com/docs/ - the documentation is currently a little sparse, I am in the progress of moving it to http://dlayer.github.io/dlayer/

 Setup
 ---------

-I am working towards improving the set-up/reset process for Dlayer, until then please follow the steps below.
+I am working towards improving the set-up/reset process for Dlayer, until then, please follow the steps below.

 * Set-up your development environment.
 I have written a blog post on setting up a suitable environment on a Linux machine, http://www.deanblackborough.com/2016/04/30/ubuntu-install-apache-php-mysql-sass-bower-and-phpstorm-for-local-development/
 * I will assume your local environment is at http://dlayer.dev